 Sustainable and climate-friendly garden?

-A garden that sums up life, lots of flowers and which is simultaneously sustainable, absorbs CO2 and can absorb large amounts of rainwater.
+A beautiful garden full of life, with lots of flowers, insects and able to absorb CO2 and large amounts of rainwater.
 Is that even possible?

-Yes it is, but your garden is not going to look like anything from Bo Better or a nice English garden.
-We simply need to rethink garden design and our expectations of a garden.
+Yes it's possible, but your garden is not going to look like anything from a garden magazine.
+Rethinking garden design and having other expectations to our gardens is the answer.

 I might as well acknowledge that I'm never going to get a 100% climate-friendly garden.
 As I've told you before, Sigurd wants to have lawn all over the garden.
 No praying, only grass and tiles.
 If it was up to me, half of the garden would be laid out to the "forest" and the rest would be divided between perennial, vegetable garden, terrace and a bit of lawn.

 For us, the garden is an eternal source of discussion and compromise.
 I think that applies to the vast majority of gardeners.
 One party would like one, the other something else.
 I have my beds and at the back of the garden, we have down to the creek a small piece with "forest floor" where there also grows ramsons.
 I soon have no more space in my beds for more perennials and roses, so I wonder how I can annex a little more of the lawn.
 However, it is a little difficult as we have a lawn robot and there is a cable dug down all the way around with the lawn.
 So I'll have to see if I can persuade the gemal to voluntarily give up a little of the lawn this year.